 USA | 3.9% |

-The UK gypsum market is growing steadily, as the transition to sustainable building products and low-carbon building solutions gains momentum.
-Initiatives by the government to decrease landfill waste encourage recycling activities for gypsum.
+The UK gypsum market is growing steadily as the transition to sustainable building products and low-carbon building solutions gains momentum.
+Government initiatives to reduce landfill waste encourage recycling activities for gypsum.

 Use of Sustainable Gypsum: Environmental regulations under the Environment Act 2021 promote the circular economy, and the use of recycled gypsum in plasterboard production increases.